 Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
 Galatians 6:7

-This principle often called the ‘law of sowing and reaping’ and can be seen to apply both in positive and negative aspects.
+This principle is often called the ‘law of sowing and reaping’ and can be seen to apply both in positive and negative aspects.
 The principle states that what we reap is what we have sown.
 Notice the next verse that demonstrates this principle in action:

 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
 Galatians 6:8